 What is a hotel data breach?

-A hotel data breach is essentially when the private information of guests and customers falls into the hands of the wrong people, either unintentionally, or intentionally (typically by hackers).
+A hotel data breach occurs when private guest or customer information falls into the wrong hands, either unintentionally or intentionally (typically through hacking).

 What are the most frequent data breaches in the hotel industry?